Digital1O1/HandGestureProject/README.md

 To effectively detect hand gestures for someone wearing a glove, focus on the following concepts and techniques:

 ## 1. Computer Vision Basics
-- **Image Processing**: Understand fundamental image processing techniques such as filtering, morphological operations, and thresholding.
+- **Image Processing**: Understand fundamental image processing techniques such as filtering, morphological operations, and thresholding;including adaptive thresholding.
 - **Contour Detection**: Familiarize yourself with detecting and analyzing contours in images, which will help identify the shape of the hand.

 ## 2. Feature Detection